DMacMakes/dmacdocs/content/en/torrens/ise102/week7/_index.md

 1. Uses `outcome` and `bet` to calculate `winnings` (in `playSlots` function)
 1. Has an `enum` containing outcomes like `PAIR` and `THREE_OF_KIND`.
 1. Has an `enum` containing multipliers for each cash prize.
+1. Waits for keypress after a game, then clears screen and returns to menu.

 ### Simple View: See The Pieces First